Are counselling sessions confidential?

 Online therapy is available via a secure video platform 'Whereby'.

 For the information of wheelchair users and people with mobility problems: my South Liverpool Ullet Road clinic is fully accessible.
 My Hope Street clinic has four steps up to the front door.

-I offer some telephone counselling which can be useful if you live a distance away, are unable to make the times I have available or have health problems that make attendance difficult.
-These forms of counselling are slightly different to be being together in the same room and it is helpful to have an initial face to face session if at all possible.
+I offer online and telephone counselling which can be useful if you live a distance away, are unable to make the times I have available or have health problems that make attendance difficult.
+These forms of counselling are slightly different to be being together in the same room but are just as effective.

 Please contact me for more information or to discuss any of these issues.